tsgates/arch-wiki-markdown/wiki/OpenDKIM.md

 Install the package opendkim from the Official repositories.

-You may add an user for opendkim or use existing one (for example: postfix)

 Basic configuration
 -------------------

--   Generate key (server1 is the selector that is specified in the conf file below):
+-   To generate a secret signing key, you need to specify the domain used to send mails and a selector which is used to refer to the key.
+    You may choose anything you like, see the RFC for details, but alpha-numeric strings should be OK:

-    opendkim-genkey -r -s server1 -d example.com
+    opendkim-genkey -r -s myselector -d example.com

--   Create /etc/opendkim/opendkim.conf (see example in the same directory)

-Minimal config:
+-   Copy/move the sample configuration file
+    /etc/opendkim/opendkim.conf.sample to /etc/opendkim/opendkim.conf
+    and change the following options:

     /etc/opendkim/opendkim.conf

     Domain                  example.com
     KeyFile                 /path/to/keys/server1.private
-    Selector                server1
+    Selector                myselector
     Socket                  inet:8891@localhost
     UserID                  opendkim

 -   Add a DNS TXT record with your selector and public key.
-The correct record is generated with the private key and can be found in server1.txt in the same location as the private key.
+The correct record is generated with the private key and can be found in myselector.txt in the same location as the private key.
+Example:

+    myselector._domainkey   IN	 TXT	"v=DKIM1; k=rsa; s=email; p=...................."

+Check that your DNS record has been correctly updated:

+    host -t TXT myselector._domainkey.example.com

+You may also check that your DKIM DNS record is properly formated using one of the DKIM Key checker available on the web.

 -   Enable and start the opendkim.service.
 Read Daemons for more information.